VRConservation/fba-myst/chapters/cases/pwf.md

 # Credits
 We recognize and celebrate the innovation and leadership of Plumas Wood Fiber for advancing a practical, circular solution that converts excess forest biomass into a high‑quality, peat‑free horticultural substrate while strengthening regional wildfire resilience.
 We also extend our deep gratitude to [CALFIRE's Business and Workforce Development Program](https://www.fire.ca.gov/what-we-do/grants/business-and-workforce-development-grants) for funding the Forest Business Alliance’s work with [Plumas Wood Fiber](https://www.plumaswoodfiber.com/), [Real Good Soil](https://realgoodsoil.com/), and other community forestry partners across California.
 Rural and Tribal communities engaged in the forest products sector can benefit from resources, such as the Forest Business Alliance [Guidebook](https://3point.xyz/fba-myst), the [Forest Business Alliance website](https://www.forestbusinessalliance.org/), and upcoming Forest Business Alliance [workshops](https://www.forestbusinessalliance.org/workshops).

-All photos in figures by Jeff Greef.
+Unless indicated, all photos in figures by Jeff Greef.